-- 5. Pension Age.-For an old-age pension the age qualification is similar to that previously in force in New South Wales under the State Act, viz., attainment of the age of sixty-five years, or, in the event of permanent incapacitation for work, attainment of the age of sixty years.
+5. Pension Age.-For an old-age pension the age qualification is similar to that previously in force in New.South Wales under the State Act, viz., attainment of the age of sixty-five years, or, in the event of permanent incapacitation for work, attainment of the age of sixty years.
 The Act also provides that the age qualification for women may be fixed by proclamation at sixty years instead of sixty-five.
 This proclamation was made on the 19th November, 1910, the first payments thereunder being made on the 15th December, 1910.
-For an invalid pension the age qualification is attainment of the age of sixteen years if accompanied by permanent incapacitation for work. - 6.
-Length of Residence.-In the original Act of 1908 the residential qualification for an old-age pension was the same as that of the New South Wales Act, viz., continuous residence for twenty-five years.
+For an invalid pension the age qualification is attainment of the age of sixteen years if accompanied by permanent incapacitation for work.

+6. Length of Residence.-In the original Act of 1903 the residential qualification for an old-age pension was the same as that of the New South Wales Act, viz., continuous residence for twenty-five years.
 Owing, however, to the fact that in the other two States in which pensions were payable under the State régime the residential qualification was only twenty years, an amendment of the Act was passed by the Federal Parliament in August, 1909, reducing the Commonwealth term to twenty years also, thus rendering impossible the chance of lapse of pension through transfer from State to Commonwealth.
-For an invalid pension continuous residence in Australia deemed to have been interrupted by occasional absences not exceeding in the aggregate one-tenth of the total period of residence.
+For an invalid pension continuous residence for at least five years is required.
+In neither case, however, is continuous residence in Australia deemed to have been interrupted by occasional absences not exceeding in the aggregate one-tenth of the total period of residence.
 The applicant for any pension must be residing in Australia on the date when he makes his claim, and in the case of an invalid pension must have been incapacitated while in Australia.